Manatee County, Florida: County formation and development

 Manatee County was carved out from a vast Hillsborough County in January 1855 and led by Florida Senate President Hamlin V. Snell.
-The new county covered 5,000 square miles and included all of what are now Charlotte County, DeSoto County, Glades County, Hardee County, Highlands County, Sarasota County, and part of Lee County.
+The new county covered 5,000 square miles and included all of what are now Charlotte, DeSoto, Glades, Hardee, Highlands, part of Lee, and Sarasota Counties.
 The original county seat was Manatee, a village on the southern shore of the Manatee River in what now is eastern Bradenton.
 In 1866, the county seat was moved from the village of Manatee to Pine Level, as a result of a referendum mandated by the Florida Legislature.
 In 1887, the county seat was moved again due to the creation of DeSoto County within the existing boundaries.
 Braiden Town (Bradenton) was selected as the new county seat by referendum of the county residents who mostly resided near the Manatee River.
-In 1921, Sarasota County was created by the Florida Legislature and further reducing Manatee County to its current boundaries.
+In 1921, Sarasota County was created by the Florida Legislature, which further reduced Manatee County to its current boundaries.

 American Civil War

-Following the Seminole Wars, Manatee County continued to grow both in population and in economic output.
+Following the Seminole Wars, Manatee County continued to grow in both population and economic output.
 Hogs and some sheep were raised, but the land was primarily used for cattle raising.
-(Note: The cattle to person ratio in Manatee County in 1860 was 37 to one.)
-Processed sugar and molasses was produced and exported.
+The cattle-to-person ratio in Manatee County in 1860 was 37 to one.
+Processed sugar and molasses were produced and exported.
 This agricultural economy, like much of the south, was increasingly becoming reliant on slave labor.
 A federal census in 1860 showed that the county had a population of 601 white people and 214 enslaved black people.
 After the outbreak of the American Civil War, Manatee County provided supplies to the Confederate army.
 Aside from the Union blockade, the Federal army dispatched raiding parties throughout Florida to further limit the Confederate supply chain.
-For example, in August 1864, the Union schooner USS Stonewall came up the Manatee river on a raid.
-According to the Florida State Archives, Dr. Braden's sugar works was destroyed during the raid.
+For example in August 1864, the Union schooner USS Stonewall came up the Manatee River on a raid.
+According to the Florida State Archives, Dr. Braden's sugar works were destroyed during the raid.
 However, another source states that Braden's property was left untouched.

 According to a partial list of soldiers of the Confederate States of America, the county also sent at least 100 of its citizens to fight.
-Some of the men from Manatee would be recruited to the 7th Florida Infantry Regiment, which fought as part of the Army of Tennessee.
+Some of the men from Manatee were recruited to the 7th Florida Infantry Regiment, which fought as part of the Army of Tennessee.

 Within Manatee County is the Gamble Plantation, a sugar plantation and home of Major Robert Gamble.
-According to some, following the Civil War, the Confederate Secretary of State, Judah P. Benjamin, took refuge at the mansion before escaping to England.
+Following the Civil War, in May 1865, the Confederate secretary of state, Judah P. Benjamin, took refuge at the mansion for several weeks before escaping to England.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 893 sqmi, of which 743 sqmi is land and 150 sqmi (17%) is water.
+According to the U.S. Census Bureau, the county has a total area of 893 sqmi, of which 150 sqmi (17%) are covered by water.